 - a.
 MDT's contain sensitive law enforcement information.
 Use of or access to the MDT's by unauthorized persons is prohibited. - b.
 The unauthorized introduction of software programs or other files or, the manipulation or alteration of current software running on agency owned MDT's is strictly prohibited. - c.
 All MDT's data and software maintained or used by the North East Police Department is for official use only.
-Officers will not use or cause to be used any MDT for personal gain or benefit of any kind. - d.
+Officers will not use or cause to be used any MDT for personal gain or benefit of any kind.

+- d.
 Officers will not attempt to install, delete, or modify any software or hardware associated with the MDT at any time. - e.
 Officers may not access information concerning individuals who are not subject to legitimate police inquires. - f.
+All TLO database searches shall have an event number assigned to that search and a note added to the event record stating a TLO search was conducted. - g.
 Violations of prohibitions may result in disciplinary action or criminal prosecution.